temporalio/documentation/docs/reference/tctl/namespace/register.md

 ### `--visibility-uri`

-How to specify the URI for visibility Archival.
+How to specify the visibility URI for [Archival](/docs/content/what-is-archival).
 The URI cannot be changed after Archival is first enabled.

 Alias `--vuri`